mward19/visualize_voxels/README.md

 visualize(array_to_visualize)
 ```

-`visualize` has many arguments to customize the display, plot points, and save the resulting visualization.
+`visualize` has many arguments to customize the visualization, mark points in it, save the resulting visualization, and more.

 ```python
 def visualize(